-We joined our friends in the Keys, (both husbands went to Paintbranch high school with Scott.)
-One couple has a charming seaside vacation home in Islamorada, and the other couple drove their motorhome down from Virginia to stay at a local campground.
-We choose to stay at the Checca Lodge, in an oceanview room complete with a bathtub on the balcony.
-As we arrived at twilight, we spotted the beach BBQ, live music, and fireworks.
-The following day, after an eggs-benedict decadent brunch, we escaped the “Marco Polo” family pool party to spend time at our friend’s home playing pickleball, paddleboarding, kayaking, and taking their boat out to Alligator Reef for a swim by the old lighthouse.
-Of course, Scott swam, I was freezing in the boat while wearing a sweater and jacket.
+We joined our friends in the Keys, (both husbands went to high school with Scott.)
+One couple has a beautiful vacation home on the water in Islamorada, and the other couple drove their motorhome down from Virginia to stay at a local campground.
+We choose to stay at the Checca Lodge, in a beautiful room overlooking the ocean.
+We escaped the “Marco Polo” family pool to spend our days at our friend’s home playing pickleball, paddleboarding, kayaking, and taking their boat out to Alligator Reef to swim by the famous old lighthouse.

-We had a delicious French Fusion dinner at Pierre’s, a two-story plantation house that resembles the old colonial-style residences found in West Africa.
-We dined amidst a glorious, palm-lined beach overlooking Florida Bay.
+We had a divine French Fusion dinner at Pierre’s, a two-story plantation house that resembles the old colonial-style residences found in West Africa.
+Pierre’s property lies on a glorious palm-lined beach overlooking Florida Bay, with walking paths thru tropical flowers.
 We were given a choice of dining on the second floor, in an interior room, or on the veranda-accompanied by Islamorada’s spectacular sunsets and tropical views.
-We chose the second floor and caught the sunset while sipping martinis.
+We chose the second floor and caught the sunset while sipping rum concoctions.

 Our next stop was three hours further south towards Key West.
-We drove to Torch Key Shore Station, a welcoming lodge to “check-in, valet park our vehicle, get a complimentary rum drink while awaiting our Chris-Craft to take us to our private island.
-Our destination; Little Palm Island, ranked the #7 resort in the USA by Conde Nast.
-After our 15-minute boat ride, we were met dockside by our smiling concierge, Cat, who would be assigned to us for our stay.
-She showed us around the 4-acre island with its spa, gym, motor and sailboats, pool cabanas, and the most deluxe accommodations I’ve ever stayed in.
-Our bungalow came complete with an outdoor soaking tub, private beach, fire pit (which they lit for us every night when we left to go to dinner), living room, bedroom, ensuite bath, shower, and second outdoor shower, master with sitting area and West Indian curtained bed, and even our name on the entrance!.
+We drove to Torch Key Shore Station, a sort of welcoming lodge where visitors “check-in, valet park their vehicle, and get a complimentary “boat-drink,” while awaiting the Criscraft to take them to the resort’s private island.”
+Our private island was called Little Palm Island, ranked the #7 resort in the USA by Conde Nast.
+After our 15-minute boat ride, we were met dockside by our perky concierge, named “Cat,” who would be assigned to us for our stay.
+Cat showed us around the 4-acre island complete with spa, gym, motor and sailboats, pool cabanas, and the most deluxe accommodations I’ve ever stayed in.
+Our bungalow came complete with an outdoor soaking tub, private beach, fire pit (which they lit for us every night when we left to go to dinner), living room, bedroom, ensuite bath, shower, and second outdoor shower, master with sitting area and West Indian curtained bed, and our name on the entrance!.
 The resort had live entertainment nightly, indoor, outdoor, bungalow or beach dining, and basically anything you could dream of.
 To top it off, there are only 30 bungalows on the island, so it felt peaceful, quiet, uncrowded, and luxurious.
 As far as food goes, we dined like Kings and Queens.
 Scott had what he now declares as the best Cuban sandwich of his life.

-Our last stop was a 4.5-hour drive north on the highway to Palm Beach.
-Luckily, we were headed against the traffic.
-We stopped in Miami for a BBQ lunch at the famous Shorty’s and then checked into The Breakers Hotel in the afternoon.
+Our last stop was a 4.5-hour drive back north against the traffic jam to Palm Beach.
+We stopped in Miami for a BBQ lunch at the famous Shorty’s, and then checked into The Breakers Hotel in the afternoon.

-We spent one afternoon touring the Flagler Museum, “Whitehall,” (home to Henry Flagler, the man who built the Keys railroad, The Breakers Hotel, and many other properties in Florida.)
+We spent one afternoon touring the Flagler Museum (home to Henry Flagler, the man who built the Keys railroad, The Breakers Hotel, and many other properties in Florida.)
 His Palm Beach mansion/museum features a plethora of antique-laden bedrooms, great rooms, music rooms, and even his personal train car.
-On August 24, 1901, Flagler married for the third time, to Mary Lily Kenan.
-Built as a wedding present to Mary Lily in 1902 and designed by architects John Carrère and Thomas Hastings, Whitehall became the Flagler’s winter home.
-With more than 100,000 square feet and 75-plus rooms, Whitehall was described in 1902 by the New York Herald as, “… more wonderful than any palace in Europe, grander and more magnificent than any other private dwelling in the world.”

 For dinner, we were able to secure a reservation at Lola 41, one of the latest hot spots serving Asian cuisine.
 It’s part of the White Elephant boutique hotel in the center of town.
 A local celebrity from Fox News was dining near us (I had no idea who she was) and many guests jumped out of their seats to take selfies with her.

 My favorite lunch was at Swifty’s at the Colony Hotel.
 This place was a scene!
-The outdoor patio is covered with a ceiling made from artificial vines and flowers.
+The outdoor patio was covered with a ceiling made from artificial vines and flowers.
 The restaurant is adjacent to the hotel pool and hip diners chat away while watching the lively chic pool scene, complete with singer/guitar player.
-(See video below.)